MuschPusch/basebox/readme.md

 # Install
 1. Fetch this repo and it's submodules
 2. Follow the Fabalicous installation instructions: https://github.com/stmh/fabalicious (installing Fabric, pyyaml)
 3. Copy fabfile.default.yaml to fabfile.yaml and put your project info.

 If you wanna just create a local version and be up and running quickly use a minimum fabfile.yaml like below.
 Still it's highly recommended to have a look at the fabfile.default.yaml for all the options

 ```
 # Example config for Drupal 7 (will work for Drupal 8 too).
-You need to have drupal downloaded to 'public'
+You need to have drupal downloaded to 'public' (or adapt rootFolder accordingly)
 name: drupal7
 hosts:
   local: